Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Results

-The statistics from the first analysis imply that the majority of people often use language models for academic activities.
-This study's next finding aims to elucidate insights into the different trust levels between people who use LMs and people who do not.
-The analysis was conducted with the hypothesis that \textit{individuals who use language models exhibit higher levels of trust in these models compared to those who do not use them.} This study's results in Figure~\ref{fig:correlation1} show a moderate positive correlation between the non-users and users.
-We also include the mean and confidence intervals ($\gamma$ = 0.95) for the trust levels within each group ``Do Not Use'' and ``Use''), showing diverging trust levels to language models based on usage.
+As the finding that the pervasive adoption of LLMs for academic environments could bring up divergence of the trust to the models, the research aimed to elucidate insights into the different trust levels between people who use LLMs and people who do not.
+The analysis was conducted with the hypothesis that \textit{individuals who use language models exhibit higher levels of trust in these models compared to those who do not use them.}

-The point-biserial correlation coefficient of 0.4601, with a highly significant p-value (7.316e-06), indicates a moderate positive correlation between adopting LMs and higher trust levels.
+This study shows a moderate positive correlation between adoption and trust as shown in Figure~\ref{fig:correlation1}.
+We also include the mean and standard deviation for the trust levels within each group ``Do not use'' and ``Use'', showing diverging trust levels of language models based on usage.
+The point-biserial correlation coefficient of 0.4601, with a highly significant p-value (7.316e-06), indicates a moderate positive correlation between adopting LLMs and higher trust levels.
 Users of language models exhibit a higher average trust level (around 3; ``neutral'') compared to non-users (around 2; ``mostly distrust'').
-This suggests that adoption of LMs is associated with increased trust in these tools, potentially due to familiarity and perceived reliability developed through usage.
+This suggests that the adoption of LLMs is associated with increased trust in these tools, potentially due to familiarity and perceived reliability developed through usage.